-Lusterio came to be known as the pride of Alubijid (not far from Cagayan De Oro) in Northern Mindanao.
-In addition representing NMRAA in local, regional and national school meets.
-Above all a woman who truly loved representing her country and the sport of Track and Field.
+Above all, a woman who truly loved representing her country and the sport of Track and Field.

-Above all a very popular and charismatic athlete who will be dearly missed by her friends, her peers firmly believe she deserves a place among the greats of our sport.
+Above all, a very popular and charismatic athlete who her friends will dearly miss, her peers firmly believe she deserves a place among the greats of our sport.

 Nanette Lusterio Early Days

-Nanette Galaritta Lusterio was born on June 12, 1954, in Alubijid, Northern Mindanao the daughter of Nicasio Lusterio Sr. and Pureza.
+Nanette Galaritta Lusterio was born on June 12, 1954, in Alubijid, Northern Mindanao, Nicasio Lusterio Sr. and Pureza.

 Representing the Philippines at two SEA Games.
-Going onto win a Bronze and then a silver at the 1977 and 1979 SEA Games in the 5 event Pentathlon respectively and was still active in local sporting events leading up to the early 80s.
+And going onto win a Bronze and then a silver at the 1977 and 1979 SEA Games in the five events Pentathlon, respectively, was still active in local sporting events leading up to the early 80s.

 List of Known Performances